keboola/connection-docs/sunkendatatemple/index.md

 All we are asking you to do is to go read a blog… Once you do, the secret should be pretty obvious.
 It actually says “This is the secret for the Sunken Data Temple game…”.
 The link is [here](https://blog.keboola.com/data-ops-and-automation).
 Scroll almost all the way down.
 There you go.
-Easy, no?
+Easy, right?

 ## Dive 3